MTT Tournament Rules

 Eligibility

-All participants must be current members of the Minnesota Tournament Trail.
-Tournament officials reserve the right to refund any entry fee if membership is not accepted for any reason.
+All anglers must be a member of the Minnesota Tournament Trail.
+Tournament officials reserve the right to refund any entry fee, as well as for any reason not to accept the application for membership.

 Safety

 Safe boating must be observed at all times.
-A Coast Guard-approved personal flotation device must be worn and securely fastened whenever the combustion engine is operating above trolling speed.
-The safety-stop switch must also be attached.
+Each contestant must wear a Coast Guard-approved personal flotation device at all times when any combustion engine operates above trolling speed.
+The flotation device must be securely fastened, and the safety-stop switch must be attached.

 Boat Requirements